 A request for an official transcript by a student who has a bill with TMCC or has a hold placed on their record for unreturned books or other items, will not be honored until the debt is paid or the items are returned or compensation is made.
-The College does not fax official transcripts; however, an unofficial copy can be faxed or emailed.

-A \$2.00 transcript fee will be charged, payable to the TMCC Business Office, for students requesting an official or unofficial transcript.
-There will not be a transcript fee for transcripts sent to the any Tribal Scholarship program, BIA-Job Placement and Training program, or the Turtle Mountain Vocational Rehabilitation program.
-Official transcripts are processed on Wednesday and Friday of each week.
+A \$5.00 transcript fee will be charged, payable to National Student Clearinghouse, for students requesting a transcript.
+There will be an additional fee for students requesting an electronic copy.
+There will not be a transcript fee for transcripts sent to any Tribal Scholarship program, BIA-Job Placement and Training program, or the Turtle Mountain Vocational Rehabilitation program.
+Official transcripts are processed by the following business day by 4:00 p.m.